Schwinger-Keldysh Path Integral for Gauge theories: Open EFTs for Gauge Theories

 In summary $S_K[{\boldsymbol f}^{\bf r},{\boldsymbol f}^{\bf a}]$ is a BRST formulation of a gauge theory which exhibits a non-Abelian retarded gauge symmetry, and a covariant Abelian gauge symmetry that acts on the advanced fields.
 This pair of symmetries will govern the leading two terms in the Keldysh expansion for any Open EFT for a gauge system.
-However, when we go beyond quadratic order in the Keldysh expansion, then the Keldysh BRST symmetry will be broken and we must use the full BRST symmetry.
+However, when we go beyond quadratic order in the Keldysh expansion, then the Keldysh BRST symmetry will be broken, and we must use the full BRST symmetry.

-One important lesson in performing bottom-up constructions of EFTs is that it is not sufficient to write down all operators consistent with the retarded/diagonal gauge symmetry only.
-While the retarded gauge symmetry is necessary as part of the full BRST symmetry, it is not sufficient.
+One important lesson in performing bottom-up\footnote{See the recent \cite{Abe:2026zlv}.} constructions of EFTs is that it is not sufficient to write down all operators consistent with the retarded/diagonal gauge symmetry only.
+Although the retarded gauge symmetry is necessary as part of the full BRST symmetry, it is not sufficient.
 The additional symmetry transformations of the advanced fields are crucial to maintain full BRST invariance, and this provides a significant restriction on the allowed operators in an Open EFT expansion.